House passes $35-a-month insulin cap - NewsBreak

 But the Affordable Insulin Now Act will serve as a political vehicle to rally Democrats and force Republicans who oppose it into uncomfortable votes ahead of the midterms.
 For the legislation to pass Congress, 10 Republican senators would have to vote in favor.
 Democrats acknowledge they don’t have an answer for how that’s going to happen.

 “If 10 Republicans stand between the American people being able to get access to affordable insulin, that’s a good question for 10 Republicans to answer,” said Rep. Dan Kildee, D-Mich., a cosponsor of the House bill.
 “Republicans get diabetes, too.
-Republicans die from diabetes.”FDA approves app to give doses of insulin
+Republicans die from diabetes.”ALSO ON WJBF: Georgia reaches $4.8M Settlement for widow of Julian E. Lewis

 Public opinion polls have consistently shown support across party lines for congressional action to limit drug costs.